-If we are living in a so-called Age of Empathy – what does it mean?
+If we are living in a so-called Age of Empathy – what does that mean?

 At the time of the book’s release, Rifkin’s sweeping hypothesis received mixed reviews with many critics noting that the author provided little evidence that empathy in humans can or will result in their ability to address global challenges or crises.
 You have to wonder, what they think will?

 Empathy is “Hot” or Not

 In her Harvard Business Review article, , Management’s 3 Eras author Rita McGrath, states that since the Industrial Revolution management has gone through three eras: execution, expertise and now empathy.
 McGrath points out, “Today, we are in the midst of another fundamental rethinking of what organizations are and for what purpose they exist.
 If organizations existed in the execution era to create scale and in the expertise era to provide advanced services, today many are looking to organizations to create complete and meaningful experiences.
 I would argue that management has entered a new era of empathy.”
 An era of empathy, McGrath believes, would not only affect the customer but the employee contract itself.
 I’ll second that and venture a guess that organizations motivated by real empathy would revolutionize the entire system of work.

 No zeitgeist, but clearly there is something in the cultural wind that invests hope in empathy’s potential power to transform personal and collective experience.
 Calls for more empathy on the internet, in healthcare, in user experience (UX), in literature, in interpersonal contact – even an online library to resource the growing volumes of information on the topic are common.
 While many individuals (and certainly organizational leaders) are still bewildered by the implications of living with conscious empathy, many now agree the era of organization/institution as machine is in rapid decline.